NAP

 Welcome to the Nomadic Archivists Project Press (NAP Press).

 NAP Press was founded in 2020 as a platform to publish writing by and about memory workers of African descent, including archivists, librarians, oral historians, genealogists, bibliographers, filmmakers, and podcasters.
-We are building on the rich tradition of storytelling to preserve the global Black experience.
+We seek to build on the rich tradition of storytelling to preserve the global Black experience.
 We believe strongly in elevating these narratives by working with contemporary memory workers who understand the necessity of keeping our diverse and nuanced culture through books, journals, zines, and other forms.
-Toni Morrison once said, "narrative is radical, creating us at the very moment it is being created."
-Our mission is to preserve Black narratives in the key of liberation and fundamental change regarding the condition of Black people worldwide.
+Toni Morrison once said, "Narrative is radical, creating us at the very moment it is being created."
+Our mission is to help preserve Black narratives to assist in the liberation of Black people worldwide.

 Current Project